Disease Guide ·Ear Hematoma ·2026

 Ear Hematoma Coverage Basics

-Most pet insurance policies cover ear hematoma diagnosis and surgical repair as a standard illness.
-Standard 14-day illness waiting period applies.
-The related ear infection treatment is usually covered in the same claim.
+Most policies cover hematoma diagnosis and repair as standard illness.
+14-day waiting period applies.
+Related ear infection treatment usually covered same claim.

 Red flag · Pre-existing